ivycraft/keto-friendly-recipes/recipes/broccoli-salad.md

   * salt and pepper to taste

 INSTRUCTIONS:
-1. Whisk together cider vinegar, mayo, salt and pepper in a small bowl and set aside.
+1. Whisk together cider vinegar, mayo, salt, and pepper in a small bowl and set aside.
 2. In a large bowl, combine broccoli, onion, cranberries, sunflower seeds, and bacon.
 Pour the prepared dressing over the top and mix well.
 Refridgerate an hour before serving.